voodoofugu/nexus-state/README.md

     <ul>
       <b>Description:</b> <em><br />
       Registers middleware to intercept state updates.
 You can modify or cancel the update.<br />
+      Useful for adding logging, debugging, or integrating with developer tools.<br />
       </em><br />
       <b>Example:</b><br />
       <br />